African American history in Alaska

 For collections held by other archives, in both the United States and Canada, related to construction of the Canol Pipeline, please visit the guide to Canol Pipeline construction primary sources on Alaska's Statewide Library Electronic Doorway (SLED).

 The following collections deal primarily with the early construction of the Canol Pipeline.
 Follow the links to collection descriptions and inventories.
-You can keyword search all of our collection descriptions and inventories by using the search box available on each of the pages below.
+You can keyword search these using the search box available on each of the pages below.

 This guide was developed in 2017 by Archives and Special Collections intern, Amber McKenna.